 Pairing with Food

-SWEET, SOUR, BITTER, SALTY, and UMAMI (Savoriness).
+The five levels on your equalizer are SWEET, SOUR, BITTER, SALTY, and UMAMI (Savory).

-Where do I start?
+Where Do I Start?

 To approach pairing, start by tasting whichever (food or Sake) you are least familiar with.
 By starting there, you can rely on your experience and knowledge with the rest to choose what flavors you want to add.
 I know Sake best, so when I do pairings, I choose food first, since I can rely on my knowledge to choose a Sake without opening a bunch of bottles.
 If you know your way around food, try choosing a Sake first.
 If the drink tastes sharp, dry, or crisp, choose a creamy or sweet dish.
 If your Sake tastes sweet or light, you can choose something nutty or bitter.